-- three units from the English group students must pass Unit 3-4 and Unit 1 and/ or 2 of any English study.
-At Sandringham College students can choose from English, Literature, English Language or English as an Additional Language. - three additional Unit 3-4 sequences which can include further sequences from the English group.
+- Three units from the English group students must pass Unit 3-4 and Unit 1 and/or 2 of any English study.
+At Sandringham College students can choose from English, Literature or English Language.
+Some students are eligible to study English as an Additional Language. - Three additional Unit 3-4 sequences which can include further sequences from the English group.